cjpais/writing/serve/todo/index.md

   * Maybe the same for value, to see it accelerate
 * More Charts
   * Month over Month % gain
+    * In comparison to common indicies
+    * And maybe any stock
   * Chart all my stocks performance in %
     * Do the same but adjusted relative to my investment in them
+* Be able to remove stocks from portfolio
 * Podcast Record Audio
 * Remove dependency on `investments.txt` and infer from `.csv`
 * Static and Dynamic API Versioning